 We denote transfers symbolically to mark out the occupied network links.
-For example the transfer from t4 to r3 is symbolically represented as $\checkmark \checkmark \checkmark$, the transfer from t1 to r2 as $\checkmark \backsim \checkmark$.
-We may also represent a set of transfers carried out simultaneously, e.g. a traffic transferring messages simultaneously from t4 to r3 and from t1 to r2 by $\checkmark \checkmark \checkmark \checkmark$.
+For example the transfer from t4 to r3 is symbolically represented as t1 to t2 as t3.
+We may also represent a set of transfers carried out simultaneously, e.g. a traffic transferring messages simultaneously from t4 to t3 and from t1 to t3 by t4.